Bharatmallipuram/OS-Projects/Project2_Multithreaded_File_Management_System/README.md

 ## Overview

-This project implements a multithreaded file management system in Python that allows users to perform various file operations concurrently.
-The system ensures data integrity and prevents race conditions through the use of synchronization mechanisms.
-Key features include concurrent file reading, exclusive file writing, file deletion, renaming, copying, and metadata display.
+This project is a multithreaded file management system written in C. It allows users to perform various file operations concurrently while ensuring data integrity and synchronization.
+It leverages POSIX threads (pthreads) and semaphores for concurrency control.
+Supported operations include file reading, writing, renaming, copying, deletion, and metadata display.

 ## Features